 Anemia, an iron deficiency, can be caused by poor diet.
 It can even be the result of an absorption problem and, if you are iron-deficient, you may well be deficient in another vitamin, mineral or substance.

-Medical conditions.
 Certain drugs alleviate medical conditions but they can also cause the hair follicles to go into their resting stage in the hair growth cycle.
-Chemotherapy is probably the one we are most familiar with, but also blood pressure and thyroid drugs, anti-depressants, antibiotics, immune suppressants and acne medications can cause thinning hair.
+Chemotherapy is probably the one we are most familiar with.
+Also blood pressure and thyroid drugs, anti-depressants, antibiotics, immune suppressants and acne medications can cause thinning hair.
 Even over the-counter ibuprofen and NSAIDS can do it.
 If you have any questions, talk to your doctor about substituting to a different drug.

 Smoking cuts off oxygen and blood supply, which follicles need for nourishment so the hair can grow.
 It accelerates the aging process and affects the overall condition of hair.